signalogic/SigSRF_SDK/codecs_readme.md

 Codec Regression Test Scripts below gives instructions and notes for running regression test scripts.
 Here are some notes on more advanced test procedures:

+1) Some of the script command lines below include the --md5sum option, in most cases the final md5 sum shown for mediaTest or mediaMin output should be repeatable.
+For any "time stamp match" mode command lines, they should absolutely be repeatable

-1) In Signalogic labs we compare output md5 sums with reference test outputs.
+2) To verify bit-exact outputs, output md5 sums can be compared with reference test outputs.
 As these figures vary from system to system (and from compiler to compiler), please contact Signalogic to discuss if you're interested in such test procedures

-2) Some of the script command lines below include the --md5sum option, in most cases the final md5 sum shown for mediaTest or mediaMin output should be repeatable.
-For any "time stamp match" mode command lines, they should absolutely be repeatable

 3) "In the wild" pcaps are from two (2) sources: